 As the leaves – and temperatures – continue to fall, many of us start to settle into a new routine of semi-hibernation, welcoming the snow to blanket the world in white.
-Irrigation systems are winterized and garden hoses are wrapped for protection from the frigid weather.
+Irrigation systems are winterized, and garden hoses are wrapped for protection from the frigid weather.

-Winter Is Not Until December 21
+Winter Is Not Until Late December

 How Long Should You Continue to Water?